-Our highly-qualified wellbeing coordinators–David Snaddon and Nicole Neale–support student wellbeing needs and in conjunction with our Sub School Leaders develop and deliver responsive programs across the year levels on topics such as restorative practices, cyber-bullying, teen mental health and positive relationships.
+Our highly-qualified wellbeing staff–Nicole Neale and Tina Le–support our student wellbeing needs and in conjunction with our Sub School Leaders develop and deliver responsive programs across the year levels on topics such as restorative practices, cyber-bullying, teen mental health and positive relationships.

 Our wellbeing model is supported by a ‘restorative practice’ approach.
-When problems arise, a balanced conversation occurs which identifies the issue, who has been harmed and what steps are required to repair harm.
-Student accountability for action or inaction is maximised and any resolution tends to bring about sustainable long-term changes in approach and attitude.
+When problems arise, a balanced conversation occurs which identifies the issue, who has been harmed and what steps are required to repair the harm.

 Additional Learning Needs

 Coburg High School has access to a range of staff and programs designed to assist students who have additional learning needs.
-These include, but aren’t limited to, Integration Aides for students who are eligible for and receive PSDMS (Program for Students with Disabilities Management System) funding, and educational psychologists.
+These include Integration Aides for students who are eligible for and receive PSDMS (Program for Students with Disabilities Management System) funding and educational psychologists.

-It is not acceptable to be away.
 Students are expected to be at school and it is not acceptable to miss school.
 When absent from school, students miss the opportunity to contribute, to increase knowledge, skills and understanding.

 Parents and guardians are expected to record reasons for their child’s absence on Compass and can keep up to date with their child’s attendance patterns through the Compass portal.

-If late to school, you must check in at Reception.
-You can use your Student ID to check in at the Compass kiosk.
+If late to school, students must check in at reception, using their Student ID at the Compass kiosk.